vlabella/gle-library/README.md

 ## Adding categories

-Consult the `scripts/categories.yaml` file fo rhte list of categories.
+Consult the `scripts/categories.yaml` file for hte list of categories.
 These mirror the ones on the GLE website.
 Add new category and submit a pull request if desired.